Multiway Junction Conditions: Booklets and Webs: Junction conditions in dilaton gravity

 \section{Junction conditions in dilaton gravity}

 Dilaton gravity, such as 2d JT gravity, plays important role in recent breakthrough of the black hole information paradox in low dimension.
 It is therefore interesting to consider dilation gravity theories in general dimensions.
+In this section, we will only consider the scenario where all normal vectors are spacelike, thus fixing $\mathsf s=1$.
+Results for timelike normal vectors can be derived similarly.